All Historical Preservation Committee meetings are canceled until further notice.

 Current Project Goals and Initiatives:

-- Notable Residents: Nominate and research at least four (4) new notables.
+- Notable Residents: Identify and research six new notables.

 - Fifty Years & Still: Research and recognize two Costa Mesa based businesses and two clubs or non-profits that have been in business for more than fifty years.